abuiles/ember-101/hands-on.md

 ~~~~~~~~

 Again, because our model is a collection and it has the property
-`length` when can just reference it in the template and it is
+**length** when can just reference it in the template and it is
-`proxied` to the controller model.
+**proxied** to the controller model.

+T> For the curious, the **ArrayController** extends from [Ember.ArrayProxy](http://emberjs.com/api/classes/Ember.ArrayProxy.html) which allows to forward all requests to the object enclosed in the proxy.

 ## Adding a new friend